18 Makeup Rules You Should Know by the Time You’re 40

-Makeup trends come and go—blue eye shadow, anyone?—but these classic beauty techniques help you radiate health and vitality at any age.
+Makeup trends come and go (blue eye shadow, anyone?), but these classic beauty techniques will help you radiate health and vitality at any age.

 Know which lip colors work best with your skin tone

 As you age, you naturally lose definition in your lips, so you want to avoid dark colors like deep reds, purples, and browns, which make your pout look even smaller, less highlighted, and less plump.
 “Choose a color that blends into your skin tone color palette,” Joseph suggests.
 “You can find the best hue for yourself if you look at the color tone of your lips, tongue, and gums.”
-Pink?
-Mauve?
-Salmon?
-Let your natural palate guide you to the right colors.
-We’re looking forward to the January release of Maybelline’s Color Sensational Inti-Matte Nudes, a collection of creamy matte lippies in 10 warm neutrals—with added honey nectar oils to keep lips hydrated.
+Find the right lipstick colors for your complexion by letting your natural palate guide you.
+Fenty Beauty by Rihanna has an array of lip colors suitable for women of all complexions.

 Apply blush in places it occurs naturally